anna-ip/tic-tac-toe-redux-codealong/README.md

 # Tic Tac Toe

-Codealong project for the introduction to redux
+Codealong project for the introduction to redux done during week 14 of Technigo boot camp